thenexthub/package-manager/Documentation/Usage.md

 a new API).
 The package manager moves the dependency into a location under the `Packages/` directory where it can be edited.

-For the packages which are in the editable state, `swift build` will always use the exact sources in this directory to build, regardless of their state, Git repository status, tags, or the tag desired by dependency resolution.
+For the packages which are in the editable state, `codira build` will always use the exact sources in this directory to build, regardless of their state, Git repository status, tags, or the tag desired by dependency resolution.
 In other words, this will _just build_ against the sources that are present.
 When an